john-kheir/zeroCI/README.md

 host=                               # hostname that mongodb is running on (exp: localhost) port=                               # port that mongodb is running on

-[exports]                           # under this a list of environment variables needed to be exported before running tests.
+[environment]                       # under this a list of environment variables needed to be exported before running tests.
 ```

 - Add server IP as webhook in Repository's settings.